Celebrate the Year of the Rabbit with These Chinese New Year Dishes

 Chinese steamed dumplings

-Dumplings represent wealth and prosperity making them another must have Chinese New Year dish.
-When we’re celebrating with my mom, she’ll make wrappers from scratch so we can have steamed dumplings.
-One of my favorite parts of making dumplings is we can have all types of fillings and it’s a fun activity that the whole family can participate in.
-Plus, we can play guess who wrapped this dumpling when it’s time to eat them.
-Can you tell the difference in folding style among the dumplings in the photo above?
+Dumplings represent wealth and prosperity, making them another must-have Chinese New Year dish.
+When we’re celebrating with my mom, she makes wrappers from scratch so we can enjoy steamed dumplings.
+One of my favorite parts of making dumplings is that we can choose all types of fillings, and it becomes a fun activity in which the whole family can participate.

 Check out my pork and celery dumpling recipe.